kobotoolbox/kobo-transfer/README.md

 <br>

+- exported kobo form should not include media URL column.
+Otherwise it will be treated as a question and response when imported.
+- for select_one and select_multiple question types, data msut be formatted to be a single column.
+- script only supports exported xlsx data where groups are seperated by '/'
+- script only supports xlsx export with fields from current version (not all).
 - assumes that kobo project and xlsx form question types and labels match (does not throw error but transferred submissions will be recorded incorrectly)
 - labels in xls can not contain '/' if it is not a repeating, or logical group
 - any data transferred will be accepted by kobo.
 For example, if question type is number in kobo, but submission transferred is text/string, it will be saved as such.
 For questions types such as dropdown/select one, responses in xlsx can be any string and kobo will save (regardless of whether or not it is an option in the kobo project).